AdaCore/spark2014/lrm/source/subprograms.rst

 A *global item* is a global variable or a state abstraction (see :ref:`abstract-state`).

-A global item which may be read, directly or indirectly, by a subprogram is an *input* of the subprogram.
-A global which may be updated, directly or indirectly, by the subprogram is an *output* of the subprogram.

-A ``global_aspect`` of a subprogram, if present, lists the global items that are inputs and outputs of the subprogram and assigns a mode to each of them using a ``mode_specification``.
-The *global* items are considered to have modes the same as formal parameters, **in**, **out** and **in out** with the same meaning.
+A Global aspect of a subprogram, if present, lists the global items whose values are used or affected by a call of the subprogram.

 The Global aspect is introduced by an ``aspect_specification`` where the ``aspect_mark`` is Global and the ``aspect_definition`` must